Pyrotechnic Artists of Texas (PAT) is the best place to learn about Pyro in Texas. You should attend our PAT Events:

 So, unless you are willing to buy insurance or someone else supplies it, you can’t really ever legally shoot 1.3G, even by yourself, in Texas.
 With your SEO and FPO licenses, you could be a lead shooter on Public 1.4G or 1.3G shows, respectively, for a professional company.
 With insurance, you could shoot a Public 1.4G or 1.3G show, and you could get a state permit for a 1.3G show.
 With an ATF license you could buy 1.3G product, then you could have a wholesaler drop ship (via HazMat carrier) the 1.3G product to your shoot location, and then you could shoot it.
 Storing the 1.3G would take ATF registration of a magazine or having contingency storage.
-Then you’d have to hire a HazMat carrier with their CDL & insurance to transport the product from your magazine to your shoot sites.
+Then you could hire a HazMat carrier with their CDL & Hazmat insurance to transport the product from your magazine to your shoot sites, if it is a display your’re getting paid for.

 Whew, I love PAT so much!
 The established professionals have jumped through all these hoops and still allow new people to train and have fun with all sorts of product, including 1.3G but also using their ATF licenses to source and then supply materials that allow you to build shells and rockets.
 With PAT, you could eventually get your FPO Sign Off’s without needing to indenture yourself to one professional company, ie. - signing 2-year non-compete agreements to work their shows.
 There’s a bunch of professional display companies in Texas who don’t participate in PAT, and some actively discourage sharing fireworks information, like what PAT can teach you and some of what I’ve just written, since they don’t want any more competition.

 The opinions and views above are my own, not PAT’s.